-Awka, Anambra state - Professor Charles Chukwuma Soludo has been declared the winner of the November 6 Anambra governorship election.
+Awka, Anambra state - Professor Charles Chukwuma Soludo was on Thursday, March 17, sworn-in as the new governor of Anambra state after winning the November 6 Anambra governorship election.

-Beyond being a former governor of the Central Bank of Nigeria (CBN), there are many other things to know about the economics scholar who will succeed Willie Obiano as the governor of Anambra state.
+Beyond being a former governor of the Central Bank of Nigeria (CBN), there are many other things to know about the economics scholar who has now succeeded Willie Obiano as the governor of Anambra state.

 Here are 10 more facts you might not know about the Anambra state's governor-elect.